Article

 Explicit Financial Guarantee: When a group company provides explicit financial guarantee to its subsidiary, it is important to evaluate whether this is a shareholder activity.
 Shareholder activity is an activity which is performed by a member of an MNE group solely because of its ownership interest in one or more other group members, i.e. in its capacity as shareholder.

-Historically, the litigation surrounding provision and receipt of corporate guarantees centered around whether CG is a shareholder activity.
+Historically, the litigation surrounding provision and receipt of corporate guarantees centred around whether CG is a shareholder activity.

 The Finance Act 2012 vide amendment to Section 92B of the Act included guarantee transaction as international transaction under broader category of capital financing with a retrospective effect by appending clause “c” to explanation (i) in Section 92B of the Act, thereby requiring an arm’s length charge.
 With this change in definition, corporate guarantees were squarely covered and classified as international transactions.